web-token/jwt-doc/console/symfony.md

 }
 ```

-And then execute the following command:
+Then execute your Symfony Console command to use the command provided by this component:

 ```sh
 ./bin/console